Steven J. Zipperstein

-Steven J. Zipperstein (born 1950) is the Daniel E. Koshland Professor in Jewish Culture and History at Stanford University.
-Zipperstein earned his B.A. and Ph.D. at the University of California at Los Angeles.
+Steven J. Zipperstein (born 1950) is an American historian of Judaism and Jewish culture.
+The Daniel E. Koshland Professor in Jewish Culture and History at Stanford University, Zipperstein earned his B.A., M.A and Ph.D. at the University of California at Los Angeles.

 In 1993 Zipperstein accepted an invitation to teach Jewish Studies for a semester at the Russian State University for the Humanities, Russia's main center for Archival Studies in Moscow.
+He was elected to the American Academy of Arts and Sciences in 2023.